 Academic scientists from Instruct-ERIC member countries are eligible to apply for funding for access visits to Instruct centres.
-Scientists from other countries may apply for access to Instruct-related infrastructure through other EC programmes (see below).
+Scientists from other countries may apply for access to Instruct-related infrastructure at academic rate or through other EC programmes (see below).

 Proposals can be made to Instruct for any infrastructure platform(s) listed in the Instruct catalogue.
 Instruct access is available to users from Instruct Member countries regardless of national boundaries.
 Users may apply to access an Instruct Centre in their own country if equivalent standard facilities are not available free at their home institution or a national centre.
 Trans-national access is also eligible.

 Industrial users and users from outside the Instruct Member countries may apply for access on a 'pay for access' basis.
 In some circumstances, industrial users who are based in Instruct Member countries and who agree to publish their results openly, may apply for access at the academic rate, but will not qualify for Instruct support funding.

 For more information, consult Who can apply?

 Access to Instruct-related infrastructure through other EC programmes

 Researchers can apply for iNEXT funding by submitting a proposal in the same way as for Instruct, using the ARIA proposal system.

 CORBEL is a H2020 funded project providing harmonised access to biomedical science research infrastructures for European researchers.

 10 research infrastructures (spanning areas of biobanking, systems biology, imaging, functional genomics, curated databases, screening, structural biology, marine model organisms, clinical trials, translational medicine) offer access through the CORBEL 2nd Open Call.
 Projects must apply for access to at least two different research infrastructures.
 For more information see the CORBEL open call website.